CulleyLab/FouRD/AFT- PolCor/ReadMe.txt

 ***FouRD - Fourier Ring Depolarisation***
 MATLAB implimentation v1.0 01/11/23

 *Program to measure, calibrate and correct fluorescence polarisation effect in microscopy images of fiberous structures.
-Submitted with the paper "Characterisation and correctio of polarisation effects in fluorescently labelled fibres" to the Journal of Microscopy.*
+Submitted with the paper "Characterisation and correction of polarisation effects in fluorescently labelled fibres" to the Journal of Microscopy.*

-***FouRD implemented in the file FouRD_PolCor.m***
+***FouRD implemented in the file FouRD_PolCor.m***	Richard J. Marsh

+***Recursive Batch AFT implimented in AFT_superbatch.m***	Richard J.Marsh

-***All other files are a modified version of "Alignment by Fourier Transform" for the paper "A Workflow for Rapid Unbiased Quantification of Fibrillar Feature Alignment in Biological Images" Front.
+***All other files are a modified version of "Alignment by Fourier Transform (AFT)" *** The originals are taken from the paper "A Workflow for Rapid Unbiased Quantification of Fibrillar Feature Alignment in Biological Images" Front.
 Comput.
-Sci 14 October 2021 Stefania Marcotti et.al.
+Sci 14 October 2021, Stefania Marcotti et.al.

 DOI: https://doi.org/10.3389/fcomp.2021.745831
-Original version avalible at https://github.com/OakesLab/AFT-Alignment_by_Fourier_Transform ***
+Original software avalible at https://github.com/OakesLab/AFT-Alignment_by_Fourier_Transform See AFT_README.md for instructions for use and how to run as an independent program.

+For the AFTcomponents all rights and permissions belong to: Patrick Oakes poakes@gmail.com

 ***FouRD operation***
 To lanch FouRD run the scrit FouRD_PolCor in MATLAB